 If a student alleges that a final grade in a course is an inaccurate reflection of her/his performance, the student should first attempt to resolve the matter with the individual faculty member.
-If unable to reach a satisfactory resolution, the student should follow the procedure explained in the "Grade Change" policy in the Navigator.
+If unable to reach a satisfactory resolution, the student should consult the grading policy in the Graduate Catalog.